martamihai88/martamihai88.github.io/README.md

 - The game features a life, gold and egg counter.
 - A starting screen to choose the character, a start button.
 - A generator of items to collect.
-- Collsion detection for enemies and bombs.
+- Collision detection for enemies and bombs.
 - When the game ends, a pop-up appears with final score and a restart button.

 ## Udacity Resources: